Developmental Dysplasia of the Hip

 • Pavlik harness

-Early treatment of developmental dysplasia of the hip is important to avoid the need for surgery later.
+Early treatment of developmental dysplasia of the hip is important so that surgery is not needed later.
 The best treatment is early use of the Pavlik harness.
 The Pavlik harness is a soft brace that holds the infant's knees spread outward and up toward the chest.

 Pavlik Harness